jianing-sun/Interpolated-Policy-Gradient-with-PPO-for-Robotics-Control-/README.md

 - TODO:
-  - [x] Combine with Hintsight Experience Replay!!
+  - [x] Combine with Experience Replay!!
   - [ ] Clean up current neural networks settings and check if it's under correct formula from the paper
    - [x] Combine with basic IPG
     - [ ] Find out why during the first 1000 episodes the success rate are always low and with a low improvement. and try to address the problem